bdelliott/elastic/README.md

-# elastic-env
+# elastic
-Scripts for setting up Elastic Stack environments for experimentation purposes
+Scripts for setting up Elastic Stack environments for sandbox purposes

 # Starting Elastic core services
-For convenience, the following starts ElasticSearch and Kibana (6.4.0) in Docker containers:
+For convenience, the following starts ElasticSearch and Kibana in Docker containers:

 `docker-compose up`